 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if its access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company generates cash flow primarily from its financing activities.
-As at December 31, 2019, the Company had cash of \$7,438 (December 31, 2018 - \$29,960) to settle current liabilities of \$2,694,228 (December 31, 2018 - \$1,661,806).
+As at December 31, 2021, the Company had cash, amounts receivable, and amounts due from related parties of \$1,333,846 (December 31, 2020 - \$434,235) to settle current liabilities of \$2,035,233 (December 31, 2020 - \$1,164,644).
 All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms, except for the debentures payable.
-The carrying value of the debentures payable approximates the fair value due to the short-term nature of the debt.
 The Company regularly evaluates its cash position to ensure preservation and security of capital as well as liquidity and the Company's ability to continue as a going concern.